Biblioteca Ambrosiana: Background

+Building

-During Cardinal Borromeo's sojourns in Rome, 1585–95 and 1597–1601, he envisioned developing this library in Milan as one open to scholars and that would serve as a bulwark of Catholic scholarship in the service of the Counter-Reformation against the treatises issuing from Protestant presses.
-To house the cardinal's 15,000 manuscripts and twice that many printed books, construction began in 1603 under designs and direction of Lelio Buzzi and Francesco Maria Richini.
-When its first reading room, the Sala Fredericiana, opened to the public on 8 December 1609 it was one of the earliest public libraries.
+To house the cardinal's 15,000 manuscripts and twice that many printed books, construction began in 1603 under the designs and direction of Lelio Buzzi and Francesco Maria Richini.

+The library was shelved behind brass grilles around the walls of a single room with a high, coved ceiling, designed by Richini and Buzzi and completed by 1609.
+Two friezes of authors' and artists' portraits, inspired by Paolo Giovio's famous series at Como, ran along the gallery and above the bookcases.
+The light entered by two enormous semicircular windows at each end of the room.
+Rooms to hold collections of pictures and casts of antique statues, to which was later added accommodation for schools of painting and sculpture, occupied the remainder of a long, narrow building adjoining the churches of San Sepolcro and Santa Maria della Rosa in the centre of Milan.

+When its first reading room, the Sala Fredericiana, opened to the public on 8 December 1609, it became one of the earliest public libraries.
 One innovation was that its books were housed in cases ranged along the walls, rather than chained to reading tables, the latter a medieval practice seen still today in the Laurentian Library of Florence.
 A printing press was attached to the library, and a school for instruction in the classical languages.

 Constant acquisitions, soon augmented by bequests, required enlargement of the space.
 Borromeo intended an academy (which opened in 1625) and a collection of pictures, for which a new building was initiated in 1611–18 to house the Cardinal's paintings and drawings, the nucleus of the Pinacoteca.

-Cardinal Borromeo gave his collection of paintings and drawings to the library, too.
-Shortly after the cardinal's death, his library acquired twelve manuscripts of Leonardo da Vinci, including the Codex Atlanticus.
+Artwork at the Pinacoteca Ambrosiana includes Leonardo da Vinci's Portrait of a Musician, Caravaggio's Basket of Fruit, Bramantino's Adoration of the Christ Child and Raphael's cartoon of "The School of Athens".
 The library now contains some 12,000 drawings by European artists, from the 14th through the 19th centuries, which have come from the collections of a wide range of patrons and artists, academicians, collectors, art dealers, and architects.
-Prized manuscripts, including the Leonardo codices, were requisitioned by the French during the Napoleonic occupation, and only partly returned after 1815.